IrenejMarc/dpq/README.md

  - Reading and writing to array fields (up to 6-dimensions, limited by PostgreSQL)
  - Basic asynchronous query support with Query.runAsync()
  - Prepared statements
+ - Support for SysTime type, saving time in the DB in UTC.

 ## Planned features
  - Connection pooling (maybe)